 Instructions

-Preheat oven to 350°F. Line a large baking sheet with unbleached parchment paper.
+- Preheat oven to 350°F. Line a large baking sheet with unbleached parchment paper.
 You may need two baking sheets depending on the size you have available.

 - Prepare your flax egg by mixing 1 tablespoon of ground flaxseed with 3 tablespoons of warm water.
 Let set for 10 minutes.

-- In a large bowl, mix together the flax egg, tahini, maple syrup, coconut sugar (optional), and vanilla extract.
+- In a large bowl, mix together the flax egg, tahini, pure maple syrup, coconut sugar (optional), and vanilla extract.

 - Add in the almond flour, cacao powder, baking soda and sea salt.
 Mix well to combine.
 Fold in the chocolate chips.